-In cases when UBO information is not collected, financial organisations may face significant sanctions, ranging from financial penalties to time to jail, or even both.
-Aside from penalties, it is clear that they also put their reputation at risk for doing business with unchecked UBO should the latter turn out to being associated to money laundering, terrorist or fraudulent activities.
+In cases when UBO information is not collected, financial organizations may face significant sanctions, ranging from financial penalties to time to jail, or even both.
+Aside from penalties, it is clear that they also put their reputation at risk for doing business with unchecked UBO should the latter turn out to be associated with money laundering, terrorist, or fraudulent activities.

 Check out our complete guide if you would like to know more about all the steps required to open a bank account.